Best hearing aid providers

 How much do hearing aids cost?

 Although it's possible to buy hearing aids for as little as £100, most people who buy privately pay significantly more.
-Go to our hearing aid prices guide to find out how much the big retailers told us they charge for different types of hearing aid.
+The average amount spent on a pair of hearing aids, according to our survey, was £2,475.
+Most people buy two hearing aids rather than one.

-Why does it matter where I buy my hearing aid from?
+Why does it matter where you buy your hearing aid?

-If you decide to buy hearing aids privately, it's crucial to choose a trusted retailer to increase your chances of getting the best hearing aid for you.
-The difference between a good and a bad hearing aid is not usually the device itself, since most hearing aids come from just a handful of manufacturers.
-It's more to do with the professional fit and service given by the provider.
+It's crucial to choose a trusted retailer to ensure you increase your chances of getting the best hearing aid for you.
+The difference between a good and a bad hearing aid is not usually the aid itself, since most hearing aids are made by just a handful of manufacturers.
+It's more the professional fit and service given by the provider that matter more.

-It can take time to fit and adjust a hearing aid correctly.
+It can take time to fit and adjust a hearing aid correctly so that it's working to maximise your hearing.
 Without a patient and attentive fitting service, you could get frustrated and give up on your aid, consigning it to the back of a drawer forever.